- Honorary Member & President - Marina Karella

 Member & Scientific Counselor - Eleni Agathonos

 Helen’s professional career (1966-2005) developed at the Institute of Child Health, a research center under the Ministry of Health and Social Services, initially as a researcher and then as Director of the Department of Family Relations.
-Her scientific interests in the prevention and treatment of child abuse and neglect are a) clinical and psychological child maltreatment of all types b) assessment and interventions in institutions for children and design of innovative therapeutic schemes in the community for short term stay c) Needs assessment and interventions in socially excluded populations and communities d) Promotion of Children Rights through the implementation of the UN Convention on the Rights of the Child in clinical practice.
+Her scientific interests in the prevention and treatment of child abuse and neglect were a) clinical and psychological child maltreatment of all types b) assessment and interventions in institutions for children and design of innovative therapeutic schemes in the community for short term stay c) Needs assessment and interventions in socially excluded populations and communities d) Promotion of Children Rights through the implementation of the UN Convention on the Rights of the Child in clinical practice.
 Helen’s published work includes authorship and editing of five books and numerous publications in scientific journals in Greece and abroad.

 At international level, Dr. Agathonos served as a) Elected Member, International Society for the Prevention of Child Abuse and Neglect (ISPCAN) 1982-1994 and President 1990-1992.
 A main contribution was the opening of ISPCAN among countries of ex Eastern Europe at the time of political changes b) Founding and Executive Board Member, European Society for the Scientific Study of Residential Care and Fostering (EUSARF) 1989-2010 c) Founding and Executive Board Member European Children’s Network (EURONET) 1996-2005 d) Founding Member and President, Hellenic Society for the Prevention of Child Abuse and Neglect 1986-1992 e)Member, Scientific Committee, National Committee for Children’s Rights f) Founding member, Scientific Consultant and Executive Board Member, Foundation ELIZA-Against Child Abuse, 1998 – today g) Member, Advisory Board, NGO “one child – one world”, 2002 – today.